dgroomes/stackoverflow-look-back/README.md

 1. Initialize configuration in the background
     * The background script must invoke `initRpcBackground(...)`
 1. Load the content scripts
-    * The content scripts `/rpc/rpc-content-script-proxy.js` and `/rpc/rpc-content-script-load-source.js` must be
+    * The content script `/rpc/rpc-content-script.js` must be executed.
-      executed.
 1. Initialize objects in the web page
     * The web page must initialize the RPC objects on the web page by calling `initRpcWebPage(...)`